 Failure to Remedy Noncompliance.
-If Supplier fails to take prompt corrective action after having received notice that any Supplier Software and Services are not in strict compliance with Specifications or if, after two (2) or more Acceptance Test Periods, Supplier has failed to correct the defects or if the Supplier Software and Services are not in strict compliance with the Specifications, then INFOSYS has the right, but not the obligation, to terminate the License or Subsidiary Agreement, in whole or in part, without any liability whatsoever to Supplier.
+If Supplier fails to take prompt corrective action after having received notice that any Services are not in compliance with specifications set out in Exhibit B to the Order Form, and Supplier has failed to correct the defects, then INFOSYS has the right, but not the obligation, to terminate the Agreement, in whole or in part, without any liability whatsoever to Supplier.

 Anticipated Delays.
-If Supplier becomes aware of any event or circumstance that causes Supplier to anticipate a reasonably certain delay in its performance of its obligations beyond the Delivery Date, then Supplier shall immediately notify INFOSYS of the event or circumstance and the length of the anticipated delay.
-Other than as provided in Force Majeure, if the events or circumstances causing the anticipated delay are not attributable to any failure of INFOSYS, then INFOSYS may terminate the License or Subsidiary Agreement without liability after receipt of such notification.
-If the events or circumstances may be attributable to the fault of INFOSYS, to any extent, and the notice required by this Section fails to so attribute them, or if Supplier fails to give such notice, then such failure bars any claim or defense of Supplier based on the fault of INFOSYS.
-If for any reason INFOSYS does not terminate such License or Subsidiary Agreement after receipt of a notice under this Section, then INFOSYS and Supplier shall negotiate in good faith to modify the License or Subsidiary Agreement so as to extend the Delivery Date.
-If the Parties fail to reach agreement on an extended Delivery Date after negotiating for a reasonable time, or if Supplier fails to meet an extended Delivery Date, then INFOSYS may terminate the License or Subsidiary Agreement immediately without liability.
+If Supplier becomes aware of any event or circumstance that causes Supplier to anticipate a reasonably certain delay in its performance of its obligations beyond the date(s) mutually agreed between the Parties, , then Supplier shall immediately notify INFOSYS of the event or circumstance and the length of the anticipated delay.
+Other than as provided in Force Majeure, if the events or circumstances causing the anticipated delay are not attributable to any failure of INFOSYS or INFOSYS end-client and delay remains uncured within 30 days from the original due date, then INFOSYS may terminate the License or Subsidiary Agreement without liability after receipt of such notification.
+If for any reason INFOSYS does not terminate such License or Subsidiary Agreement after receipt of a notice under this Section, then INFOSYS and Supplier shall negotiate in good faith to extend the applicable due date.
+If the Parties fail to reach agreement on an extended due date after negotiating for a reasonable time, or if Supplier fails to meet an extended Delivery Date, and delay has been due to no fault of INFOSYS or INFOSYS end-client, then INFOSYS may terminate this Agreement immediately without liability.

 Warranties Subject to Warranty Period.